Elhambasir/MyPortfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank in advance
+I would like to thank in advance.
+This is the first draft of this project.
+It works on my machine.
+If you try it and run into problems, please create an issue; I'll do what I can to fix it.